nvBench 2.0: Resolving Ambiguity in Text-to-Visualization through Stepwise Reasoning

 Figure~\ref{fig:pipeline} provides a high-level overview of our \emph{Ambiguity-Injected \nlvis Data Synthesizer}.
-Given a {data table} $D$ and an {unambiguous seed visualization} $v$, the pipeline systematically introduces ambiguity, generates an ambiguous \nlq query ($q$) alongside a corresponding set of valid visualizations ($V$), and produces step-wise reasoning paths ($\phi_i \to S_i$ where $i\in \{1,\dots,5\}$) for each valid visualization.
-It consists of four steps:
+The pipeline begins with a data table $D$ and an unambiguous seed \vis $v$, from which a \vis tree $T$ (without ambiguity) is derived.
+Through a systematic ambiguity injection process, this tree is transformed into $T'$ (with ambiguity), serving as intermediate products in the workflow.
+Subsequently, the pipeline generates an ambiguous text query $q$ alongside a corresponding set of valid \vis $\mathbf{v}=\{v_1, \dots, v_k\}$, while also producing step-wise reasoning paths $\mathbf{s}=\{s_1, \dots, s_k\}$ for each valid \vis.
+The final output of the pipeline is \dataset, structured in the form $\langle D, Q, V, S \rangle$.
+Next, we will go through our pipeline step by step.

-\stitle{Step 1: Ambiguity-aware VIS Tree Synthesis.} We begin by constructing an initial visualization (\vis) tree $T_v$ from $D$ and $v$.
-Next, we introduce \emph{ambiguity} nodes to get $T_V$, capturing uncertain ambiguity metadata such as data columns, mark types, and data transformations.
-This step ensures that each tree can branch into multiple valid interpretations.
-Please refer to Section~\ref{sub:step1} for details.
+\textbf{Data Preparation.} To construct \dataset, we obtained data tables from {nvBench~1.0}~\cite{nvBench2021} and BIRD~\cite{BIRD2023}, ensuring broad coverage of the domain and relevance in the real world.
+We retained select seed visualizations from \cite{nvBench2021} while introducing new ones to address the limited variety of chart types.
+Novel chart types, such as boxplots and heatmaps, and additional encoding channels, like "size" (enabling scatterplots to transition to bubble charts), were incorporated to enhance visual encoding diversity and expressiveness.

+\textbf{Step 1: Ambiguity-aware VIS Tree Synthesis.} We start the process by building an initial \vis tree $ T $ from a seed \vis $ v $.
+The tree $ T $, structured as an Abstract Syntax Tree (AST) based on \vis grammar, encodes components such as data mappings, mark types, and encoding channels.
+Each node in $ T $ represents a component in \vis and whether it has ambiguity.
+We then extract ambiguity metadata from the database $D$ using a structured knowledge graph (KG).
+This involves a KG-driven semantic alias identification process and an LLM-driven refinement process.
+Metadata systematically categorizes semantic ambiguities within the table schema to guide the creation of ambiguity-aware \vis trees.

+Subsequently, we transform $ T $ into an ambiguity-aware tree $ T' $ through a controlled ambiguity injection process.
+This involves two operations: (1) \emph{injecting ambiguous nodes} to add semantically ambiguous components, (2) \emph{injecting implicit nodes} to replace fixed components with a blank placeholder, or to add unspecified but essential components for the altered \vis tree.
+This injection process ensures that $ T' $ can branch into multiple valid interpretations, capturing the full spectrum of possible outcomes for an ambiguous text query.